 H5.7.4.14.1 Significant Wildlife Habitat has been identified within the Secondary Plan area and included in the Natural Heritage System resulting in an expansion of some areas beyond the boundaries of the Regional Natural Heritage System.
-Further assessment and mitigation requirements for Significant Wildlife Habitat are required in the Subwatershed Impact Study
+Further assessment and mitigation requirements for Significant Wildlife Habitat are required in the Subwatershed Impact Study.
+Any additional Significant Wildlife Habitat identified as part of a Subwatershed Impact Study should be incorporated into the Natural Heritage System along with appropriately sized buffers to ensure its protection and enhancement.

-H5.7.15 Species at Risk
+H5.7.4.15 Species at Risk

 H5.7.4.15.1 Species at Risk were observed within the Secondary Plan area although habitats for those species noted are not considered optimal.
 Further assessment and mitigation requirements for Species at Risk habitat will be addressed through the Subwatershed Impact Study.
+Boundaries of any significant habitat for endangered and threatened species identified as part of the Subwatershed Impact Study should be delineated in consultation with MNRF in accordance with provincial requirements under the ESA, 2007.
+The boundaries of this habitat and any buffers deemed necessary through the Subwatershed Impact Study should also be incorporated into the Natural Heritage System to ensure its protection and enhancement.